Choose the health content that’s right for you, and get it delivered right in your inbox.

 1. Nurse Midwives Are Different Than Doulas

 A doula can help many women through her pregnancy, labor and birth, but more as an emotional support coach.
-“Doulas can be a great asset to women, but they are not a medical care provider,” clarifies Skees.
+While doulas are certainly a great asset to women, they are not medical care providers.

 A nurse midwife, on the other hand, is a clinically trained nurse who receives further training and certification to provide medical care through a woman’s entire life from well-checkups to pregnancy, delivery and postpartum.